Meet the Staff

 My wife, Kristen, and I live in Blair and have four kids: Ashley, Cody, Emma, and Adam.
-I work at Bank of the West in Omaha and my wife is a dental hygienist at Heartland Family Dentistry in Blair.
+I work at American National Bank in Omaha and my wife is a dental hygienist at Heartland Family Dentistry in Blair.

 Hi there, I’m Mandi Lackas.
 When my dear friend, Stacie Rhea, was diagnosed with ALS…we all knew what her future would hold.
 Her grandmother and mother had both passed from ALS in previous years, so Stacie knew her journey would be a rough one and the outcome was not promising.
 After witnessing firsthand the struggles and devastation ALS causes to its victims and their families, and watching Stacie suffer in her short time left…I knew something had to be done.
 Stacie lost her battle with ALS in 2010 and at that point I knew I needed to be more involved in spreading awareness.
 I came upon ALS in the Heartland and knew it was a true fit for achieving my goal.

 I am a Realtor licensed in Nebraska under Nebraska Realty.
 Working with homeowners to sell their current homes, and buyers looking for just the right new house to fit their needs.
 Along with real estate, I assist new construction and remodeling customers with design and finishes for their new homes.

 Sitting on the Board of Directors for ALSITH is an honor and a pleasure.
 Together with the staff, other Board Members, and all of the incredible volunteers…we can make a huge difference in the lives of those who suffer.
 I know Stacie is proud of the work we do and is looking down with so much pride!